srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

     mcr.microsoft.com/azure-stream-analytics/azureiotedge:1.0.5
     ```

-    > [!NOTE] The version number at the end of the **Image URI** that is configured will reflect the current latest version when you created the Stream Analytics Module.
+    > **Note**:  The version number at the end of the **Image URI** that is configured will reflect the current latest version when you created the Stream Analytics Module.
 At the time or writing this unit, the version was `1.0.5`.

 1. Leave all values as their defaults, and close the **IoT Edge Custom Modules** pane.